-3.3 Population Selection
+3.3 Selecting a Population of Interest

-The population of interest should be defined based on the demographic, clinical, and/or intervention participation characteristics required for reporting.
-For instance, a defined population may be all participants that received home-delivered meals from a community-based organization.
-Determination of which individuals in the population of interest will contribute data to the final metric calculation should be based on the calculation logic described below.
+Users must define the population of interest-the group for whom diabetes control will be calculated.
+The population of interest may be defined based on the demographic, clinical, and/or other characteristics required for reporting.
+For instance, a defined population may be all participants that received services from a community-based organization.
+Selecting the population of interest is the first step in calculating diabetes prevalence (see calculation logic below).

-3.4 Age Calculation
+3.4 Calculating Age